Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Integrating out metric perturbations

 \subsection{External field metric perturbation}

-To obtain the dynamics of the fluid in motion with a companion, we work in the weak field limit, $g_{\mu \nu} = \eta_{\mu \nu} + h_{\mu \nu}$, where post-Newtonian corrections are computed \cite{Goldberger:2004jt}.
-In Fourier domain, the Feynman Green's function reads,
+To obtain the dynamics of the fluid coupled to a companion, we work in the weak-field limit, $g_{\mu \nu} = \eta_{\mu \nu} + h_{\mu \nu}$, where post-Newtonian corrections are computed using non-relativistic general relativity~\cite{Goldberger:2004jt}.
+In Fourier space, the Green function is